tasmota/docs/docs/Getting-Started.md

 ??? tip "esptool.py programming mode test"
      You can test whether your device is in Programming Mode by attempting to read information from the ESP82xx chip.
 This requires `esptool.py`.
 Instructions on installing and using `esptool` are provided below.
 For example (`COM5` will be your COM port):

-     - `esptool.py -p COM5 read_mac` (It should read the MAC address.
+     - `esptool.py -p COM5 read-mac` (It should read the MAC address.
 It may fail afterwards during Uploading and running a "stub".
 This is normal.)
-     - `esptool.py -p COM5 flash_id`
+     - `esptool.py -p COM5 flash-id`

 If everything went well, you are now in Programming Mode and ready to continue with [flashing](#flashing).
 If the flashing process is unable to start, disconnect the device and retry the steps.